davidanagy/DS-Unit-3-Sprint-1-Software-Engineering/sprint-challenge/README.md

 Bonus!
 Got this far?
 Read up on the history of the fine Acme Corporation, with decades of quality products and many satisfied customers (mostly coyotes).
 ```

+# Answers to Part 7 questions:
+> What, in your opinion, is an important part of code reviews?
+That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

+Answer: Most obvious is to check if there are any bugs that prevent the code from working or output the wrong results.
+(It might not always be obvious which results are the "right" or "wrong" ones; this is where in-code descriptions or comments help a lot.)
+If it's working correctly, next is to check for style and readability: Is it clear and obvious what the code is doing and why?
+Are the variable names explicit and meaningful?
+If the code needs to be modified in the future, is it easy to do so without causing problems or bugs?
+Third is organization: Does each file have an appropriate name and exist in an appropriate folder?
+Are the functions and classes laid out in a rational order, without one function or class trying to do too much by itself?
+Finally, and perhaps most importantly, the code review should be polite and professional--combining both praise for what was done well, and constructive criticism for what could be done better.

+> We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
+How could containers help us improve this situation?
+Docker can run their own environments they are separate from the operating system.

+Answer: Docker is a way to create virtual operating systems "within" one's computer.
+For example, say someone creates an environment with all and only the libraries and packages necessary to run their code.
+They can use Docker to create an "image" that carries over that information.
+Then everyone else can create a "container" based on that image, and run the code in that container.
+Since the container is effectively a mini-OS, "inside of" yet separate from the main OS on their computer, doing this insures that there won't be any dependency conflict.
+In other words, by only running other people's code inside a Docker container like this, we ensure that each program is within an OS that can support it.